The short answer is Yes, most wines do have carbs in them.

 The same thing happens with beer and some other mixers because they have a lot of sugar or grain that contains carbs and leaves some left over.
-Mixers are the worst of it because they’re not fermented at all and are only added to the already fermented beverage.
+Mixers are the worst in terms of carbs because they’re not fermented at all and are only added to the already fermented beverage.

 You’re going to have no carbs in things like distilled spirits because there’s only alcohol left in there with absolutely none of the sugar or grain.

-That means carb wise you’re getting the best from pure alcohols, but you’re getting some other things that you should watch out for.
+That means carbs wise you’re getting the lowest from pure alcohols.
 You also might want to look at low-carb drinks.

 Getting Healthy With Alcohol